microchip-pic-avr-examples/pic18f46q24-curiosity-hpc-demo-code/README.md

 - Curiosity High Pin Count (HPC) Development Board ([DM164136](https://www.microchip.com/developmenttools/ProductDetails/PartNO/DM164136))

 ## LABS
 The labs in this project are presented in the same order as they appear on the programmed labs.
-You can progress through each of the labs by simply holding down the S1 button on the board for about a second.
+You can progress through each of the labs by simply holding down the S1 button on the board for about one second.

 *ALL LABS ARE IN THE SAME PROGRAM SO THEY ALSO SHARE PERIPHERIALS*